anaiva27/Day-Planner-App/README.md

 ## Installation

-To complete this task, various libraries need to be installed, such as jQuery, Moment.js and Bootstrap to ensure the best functionality and appropriate styles.
+To complete this task, various libraries needed to be installed, such as jQuery, Moment.js and Bootstrap to ensure the best functionality and appropriate styles.
 Also we added links to fonts from [google.com](https://fonts.googleapis.com/) and [fontawesome.com](https://fontawesome.com/).
 Google Chrome Dev Tools were used to test the applications and to make sure that everything is working properly.
 Software ScreenCastify was installed to capture the screenshots of the application to present it and explain the usage.
 The file structure contains index, style and script files, written in HTML, CSS and JavaScript languages.
 Quality comments added for better understanding the code, in case it needs to be modified in the future.

 ## Usage